 - Designing and Developing Effective Mobile Applications (Implementation and Research Grant) – A team led by Viviana Cordova, Assistant Professor of Visual Arts, and Nilanjan Banerjee, Associate Professor of Computer Science and Electrical Engineering, have created an interdisciplinary project that teaches both designers and developers the life cycle and project management of mobile application development.
-Working with professional clients, visual arts and computer science students use teamwork to tackle real-world projects with deadlines, milestones, and budget constraints.
-Throughout the semester, students from the Advanced Interface Design and Mobile Programming classes collaborate to apply their design and programming experience to develop smartphone applications for clients.
+Working with professional clients, visual arts and computer science students used teamwork to tackle real-world projects with deadlines, milestones, and budget constraints.
+Throughout the semester, students from the Advanced Interface Design and Mobile Programming classes collaborated to apply their design and programming experience to develop smartphone applications for clients.

 Spring 2015 Awardees

 - Learning and Innovation at the Interface of Mathematics and Medicine: A NEW Approach (Implementation and Research Grant) – A team led by Bradford Peercy, Associate Professor of Mathematics and Statistics, has proposed the Neuromathematical Experience Workgroup (NEW), a new approach to training students on the interface of mathematics and neurosciences that focuses on interdisciplinary, team-based experiences.
 A fundamental change in the nature of biological research toward quantitative sciences has created a need for interdisciplinary collaboration in biology and mathematics and statistics.
-Through the NEW project graduate and advanced undergraduate students will develop core skills and tools required in mathematics and neuroscience to form a common foundation that will prepare them for future careers in neuroscience and as research and teaching faculty.
+Through the NEW project graduate and advanced undergraduate students developed core skills and tools required in mathematics and neuroscience to form a common foundation that has prepared them for future careers in neuroscience and as research and teaching faculty.

-- Connections: A Transfer Student Experience Course (Seed Grant) – Diane Alonso, director of Psychology at Shady Grove, will create a transfer student experience course that uses the principles of Interprofessional Education (IPE) to bring students from different disciplines together in a technology-rich active learning environment and challenge them to think beyond their physical and mental boundaries.
-This innovative course is based on our First Year Experience program and will be integral in helping transfer students to UMBC at Shady Grove learn and grow as students and professionals.
+- Connections: A Transfer Student Experience Course (Seed Grant) – Diane Alonso, director of Psychology at Shady Grove, created a transfer student experience course that uses the principles of Interprofessional Education (IPE) to bring students from different disciplines together in a technology-rich active learning environment and challenge them to think beyond their physical and mental boundaries.
+This innovative course is based on our First Year Experience program and has be integral in helping transfer students to UMBC at Shady Grove learn and grow as students and professionals.